TEAMMATES/teammates/docs/unit-testing.md

 });
 ```

-By including only the relevant details in tests, it makes it easier for future developers to read and understand the purpose of the test.
+Including only the relevant details in tests makes it easier for future developers to read and understand the purpose of the test.

 #### Favor readability over uniqueness
 Since tests don't have tests, it should be easy for developers to manually inspect them for correctness, even at the expense of greater code duplication.